 ABOUT THE EVENT

-Welcome to the Heads Together Think Tank – an initiative of the Constable Gerald Breese Centre for Traumatic Life Losses.
+The Heads Together Think Tank is an initiative of the Constable Gerald Breese Centre for Traumatic Life Losses.
 This project is British Columbia’s opportunity for conversation and collaboration on meeting the needs of people through improved services for mental health, addictions, and brain injury.

 We gratefully acknowledge the financial assistance of the Province of British Columbia and Vancouver Foundation.

 The experiences of individuals and families in British Columbia who are living with the implications of mental health, addictions, and a brain injury is the foundation of this project.
 Register today to hear their insightful stories and join in the conversation to collaborate on what’s needed to improve services for a better life.

 Survivors of brain injury share their profound journey through mental health, addictions, and brain injury.
 They will share their journey of homelessness, incarceration, and struggling for years without knowing any services were available to them.
 Prepare to be inspired and moved by their courage and will to create change for themselves and their communities.

 The impact of a brain injury affects the entire family.
 The added pressures of navigating a fragmented system to find supports that include mental health and/or addiction services is daunting.
 Hear these families share what they need from the outside world so they can thrive and rebuild their lives.

 Hear from individuals, like Geri Bemister Williams, who have overcome all odds to rebuild and redesign their life and are now serving professionally in the mental health, addictions, and brain injury communities.

 You don’t want to miss hearing Geri’s story of triumph.
 She understands the path of mental health, addictions, and brain injury and is passionate about her work in helping others.
 She is an amazing speaker with an incredible message.
 You can learn more about Geri’s work here.